Helsinki Welcome Day

 Helsinki City Hall

-The event will be at Helsinki City Hall in central Helsinki, located at Pohjoisesplanadi 11-13.
+The event was at Helsinki City Hall in central Helsinki, located at Pohjoisesplanadi 11-13.

 It is easily accessible by foot and public transport from nearby places, such as the Central Railway Station or Esplanadi Park.